livz/livz.github.io/_tips/Applications-default-settings.md

 ## Overview

-Unlike the Windows way of storing applications preferences within the Registry, neither MacOS nor iOS use or have a registry.
+Unlike the Windows way of storing applications preferences within the Registry, neither macOS nor iOS use or have a registry.
 This tip covers the mechanism used to store user preferences and default settings of applications.

 ## Defaults